Peakboard/peakboard-templates.github.io/_templates/Edge-Status-Overview/en.md

 ---
 layout: article
-title: Your real-time manufacturing dashboard for work status – with Peakboard Edge all workstations in view
+title: Your real-time manufacturing dashboard for the work status of your workstations
 description:
-  - "With this template and Peakboard Edge the status of different workstations can be displayed in real time.
-Different colors are used to quickly create transparency about the productivity of the individual workstations: Green means everything is ok, blue means a planned break and red means there is a problem at this workstation.
+  - "This template can be used to display the status of different workstations in real time.
+Different colours are used to create transparency about the productivity of the individual workstations: Green means everything is OK and red means there is a problem at this workstation.
 Download now!"
 lang: en
 weight: 415
 isDraft: false